-Indiana University Robert H. McKinney School of Law, stresses that "[h]istorically it has been disfavored groups and minorities that have been negatively affected-and even targeted-by laws that restrict lawyers' First Amendment rights, including African Americans during desegregation, alleged terrorists following 9/11, communists in the 1950s, welfare recipients, debtors, and criminal defendants."
-She insists that "lawyer speech, association, and petitioning" are "rights [that] must be protected" because they "play a major role in checking the use of governmental and non-governmental power in the United States."
+Professor Margaret Tarkington, who teaches professional responsibility at Indiana University Robert H. McKinney School of Law, has raised strong concerns about ABA Model Rule 8.4(g)'s impact on attorneys' speech.
+She stresses that "[h]istorically it has been disfavored groups and minorities that have been negatively affected-and even targeted-by laws that restrict lawyers' First Amendment rights, including African Americans during desegregation, alleged terrorists following 9/11, communists in the 1950s, welfare recipients, debtors, and criminal defendants."20 She insists that "lawyer speech, association, and petitioning" are "rights [that] must be protected" because they "play a major role in checking the use of governmental and non-governmental power in the United States."21

-The late Professor Ronald Rotunda, a highly respected scholar in both constitutional law and legal ethics, warned that ABA Model Rule 8.4(g) threatens lawyers' First Amendment rights.
-Regarding the new rule, he and Professor John S. Dzienkowski wrote, in the 2017-2018 edition of Legal Ethics: The Lawyer's Deskbook on Professional Responsibility, "[t]he ABA's efforts are well intentioned, but . . . raise problems of vagueness, overbreadth, and chilling protected speech under the First Amendment."
-They observed that "[t]he language the ABA has adopted in Rule 8.4(g) and its associated Comments are similar to laws that the Supreme Court has invalidated on free speech grounds."
-In a Wall Street Journal commentary entitled The ABA Overrules the First Amendment, Professor Rotunda explained:
+The late Professor Ronald Rotunda, a deeply respected scholar in both constitutional law and legal ethics, warned that ABA Model Rule 8.4(g) threatens lawyers' First Amendment rights.22 Regarding the new rule, he and Professor John S. Dzienkowski wrote, in the 2017-2018 edition of Legal Ethics: The Lawyer's Deskbook on Professional Responsibility, "[t]he ABA's efforts are well intentioned, but . . . raise problems of vagueness, overbreadth, and chilling protected speech under the First Amendment."23 They observed that "[t]he language the ABA has adopted in Rule 8.4(g) and its associated Comments are similar to laws that the Supreme Court has invalidated on free speech grounds."24 In a Wall Street Journal commentary entitled The ABA Overrules the First Amendment, Professor Rotunda explained:

 In the case of Rule 8.4(g), the standard, for lawyers at least, apparently does not include the First Amendment right to free speech.
-Consider the following form of "verbal" conduct when one lawyer tells another, in connection with a case, "I abhor the idle rich.
-We should raise capital gains taxes."
-The lawyer has just violated the ABA rule by manifesting bias based on socioeconomic status.23
+Consider the following form of "verbal" conduct when one